osrf/gazebo_tutorials/camera_save/tutorial.md

 If the directory does not exist, gazebo will try to create it.
 `<width>` and `<height>` set the resolution of the images from the camera.
 `update_rate` is the number of images per second that will be saved.
+This camera will output images with 1920x1080 resolution at 30 frames per second.

 ## Run the world
 Navige to the folder where the world was downloaded and start gazebo.